 Cost

-In New Jersey, the cost of an assisted living facility may be far greater than 44 hours per week of home care.
-As stated above, assisted living facilities in New Jersey cost approximately $6,650 per month.
-Home care, on the other hand, comes to between $5,104 and $5,808.
+Depending on your location, the cost of assisted living may be greater than 44 hours per week of home care.
+As stated above, assisted living can cost approximately $6,650 per month, while home care may range from $5,104 to $5,808 per month.

-At Charter Home Health, we believe in choices—especially when it comes to deciding where to spend your golden years.
-We’re dedicated to supporting your loved one’s desire to age at home by providing the assistance they need to safely retain their independence.
+Choosing where to spend your golden years is an important decision.
+Quality home care agencies support your loved one’s desire to age at home by providing the assistance they need to safely retain their independence.

-Our experienced and fully insured caregivers can help your loved one with everything from personal hygiene and nutrition to housekeeping, safety supervision, and medication reminders.
-We also provide specialized in-home care for those who require 24-hour assistance or in-home memory care.
-Each of our clients receives a personalized care plan just for them.
+Experienced and fully insured caregivers can help with everything from personal hygiene and nutrition to housekeeping, safety supervision, and medication reminders.
+Specialized in-home care is also available for those who require 24-hour assistance or memory care.
+Personalized care plans ensure your loved one receives the right level of support.

-Additionally, our skilled caregivers receive training and support from multidisciplinary care coordination teams that include nurses and other senior care professionals.
-For more information about our services and how we can assist your loved one, contact us today.
+Additionally, skilled caregivers often receive training and support from multidisciplinary care coordination teams.
+For more information about available services and how to support your loved one, contact us today.